Learning Latent Space Dynamics with Model-Form Uncertainties: A Stochastic Reduced-Order Modeling Approach: Introduction

-This work considers the nonlinear manifold-based Operator Inference (OpInf) framework proposed in \cite{geelenLearningPhysicsbasedReducedorder2023}.
-Building upon recent developments pertaining to stochastic reduced-order modeling for nonlinear dynamical systems \cite{soize2017probabilistic,soize2019probabilistic,zhangRiemannianStochasticRepresentation2023a} and coupled partial differential equations \cite{zhangRepresentingModelUncertainties2024}, we develop a methodological extension to the OpInf formulation that combines the randomization of a projection matrix, via Riemannian projection and retraction operators, with an information-theoretic probabilistic model.
+This work considers the nonlinear manifold-based Operator Inference (OpInf) framework proposed in \cite{geelenLearningPhysicsbasedReducedorder2023} and seeks to enhance its robustness by allowing for the probabilistic description of uncertainties in predictions as the training strategy is being refined, e.g., as the parametric combinations indexing the training dataset vary in both values and cardinality.
+Since each combination defines a given reduced-order operator, we interpret the above uncertainties as model-form uncertainties and thus aim to construct a probabilistic model in a nonparametric setting.
+Building upon recent developments pertaining to stochastic reduced-order modeling for nonlinear dynamical systems \cite{soize2017probabilistic,soize2019probabilistic,zhangRiemannianStochasticRepresentation2023a} and coupled partial differential equations \cite{zhangRepresentingModelUncertainties2024}, we specifically develop a methodological extension to the OpInf formulation that combines the randomization of the projection matrix, which effectively expands the approximation space, with a probabilistic model defined in the context of information theory \cite{Jaynes1957a,Jaynes1957b}.
+In what follows, this model will be referred to as the information-theoretic model.
 The proposed method enables the sampling of model perturbations with proper concentration in the convex hull defined by a set of model proposals, identified by variations in the selection of training parameters for instance.
 This strategy offers several key advantages: \begin{enumerate} \item It provides a natural framework for capturing model-form uncertainties through the projection matrix, which directly impacts the action of the learned operator. \item The use of Riemannian operators ensures that the randomized matrices respect the underlying manifold structure, maintaining both physical consistency and dynamical stability (in the almost sure sense). \item The information-theoretic formulation allows for a principled approach to probabilistic representation, minimizing bias by leveraging the principle of maximum entropy. \item The resulting stochastic framework is computationally efficient and can easily be integrated within existing OpInf workflows. \end{enumerate} By addressing the representation of model-form uncertainties in OpInf methods, this work contributes to the broader goal of enhancing the robustness of learning approaches for reduced-order models in complex physics-based systems.
+In doing so, it complements other contributions focusing on model error correction (see, e.g., \cite{CAO2023112104,JHA2024116595}) and optimal architecture selection (see \cite{SINGH2024117061} for a contribution in the context of Bayesian model selection, for instance), developed for deep learning models.
 An overview of the proposed probabilistic framework is shown in Fig.~\ref{fig: proposedApproach}.

 The remainder of this paper is organized as follows.
 Section \ref{subsec:PrototypicalForm} reviews the OpInf framework for constructing nonlinear state-space representations using manifolds and representing the dynamics of the system of interest on these manifolds.
 We then outline the probabilistic formulation for model-form uncertainties, using probability theory, in Section \ref{subsec:SROM}.
 This includes a brief discussion on the use of Riemannian optimization for randomizing the projection matrix.
 In Section \ref{sec:numerical_results} our methodology is applied to the Burgers' equation and the incompressible Navier-Stokes equations, showcasing the parametric analysis of the deterministic ROM and uncertainty quantification results using our stochastic framework.
 Section \ref{sec:conclusions} provides concluding remarks, discusses limitations, and outlines potential future research directions.\\